tkhan2021/ELK-Stack-Project/README.md

 The following ansible-playbooks are needed to create and install DVWA and the ELK-server:

-Please use .yml links above to view playbook codes.
+Please use the .yml links above to view playbook codes.

 This document contains the following details: